On optimising cost and value in compute systems for radio astronomy: Case studies

 A key signal processing component of the instrument, the LOFAR correlator and beamformer, and specifically its hardware evolution, is relatively well described.
 This part of the instrument is algorithmically simple and the required functionality is fairly constant.
 Therefore, for this specific example, cost (with all its different components), operational availability, and lifespan mostly determine the relative science value of the correlator and beamformer.
-Early concepts for the LOFAR central processor show a 1600 node hybrid cluster compute system that uses conventional processors and data flow co-processors to process the data~\cite{deVos:2001, Schaaf:2003}.
-While feasible, the considerable size of this concept meant that a bespoke supercomputer was a viable and, more importantly, cost-effective alternative.
+Early concepts for the LOFAR central processor show a 1600 node hybrid cluster compute system that uses conventional processors and dataflow co-processors to process the data~\cite{deVos:2001, Schaaf:2003}.
+While feasible, the considerable size of this compute concept meant that a bespoke supercomputer was a viable and, more importantly, cost-effective alternative.
 In 2003, an IBM Blue Gene/L, briefly the fastest supercomputer in Europe, was installed as the central correlator and beamformer for LOFAR~\cite{Romein:06}.
 This was upgraded to a much smaller, IBM Blue Gene/P in 2008~\cite{Romein:10}, that was not only more powerful, but also considerably more energy efficient.
-Whereas the total lifetime computational and scientific value of this new system was similar, its reduced operational costs, as well as improved software environment made its relative science value considerably higher, compared to the previous Blue Gene/L. However, supercomputers are inherently expensive, so research into more cost-effective solutions continued~\cite{Schaaf:2004,Nieuwpoort:10}.
-This eventually resulted in the procurement and commissioning of a much smaller and more affordable GPU-based correlator and beamformer platform~\cite{Broekema:18a}.
+Whereas the total lifetime computational and scientific value of this new system was similar, its reduced operational costs, as well as improved software environment made its relative science value considerably higher than the previous Blue Gene/L. However, supercomputers are inherently expensive, so research into more cost-effective solutions continued~\cite{Schaaf:2004,Nieuwpoort:10}.
+This eventually resulted in the procurement and commissioning of a much smaller and more affordable GPU-based correlator and beamformer platform, Cobalt~\cite{Broekema:18a}.
+A more capable second generation of this system, Cobalt 2.0, started operations in 2019~\footnote{\url{https://old.astron.nl/cobalt20-sets-stage-fully-multitasking-lofar}}.